jon0341/TCP-Client/README.md

 option 1 will allow you to view the current active users also signed in on the application

 option 2 will allow you to chat with one of the users
-	1) receiving client is given option to accept or decline the message. if declined, both users are returned to the menu
-	2) if accepted, the requesting client messages first, and the users can message each other
-	3) users must take turns sending messages, max size 200 characters (199 plus null terminator)
-	4) to end the chat, either user sends an end of line character (backslash followed by zero): \0 -must be only character for that final message
-	5) after chat ends both users are returned to the menu
+	-receiving client is given option to accept or decline the message. if declined, both users are returned to the menu -if accepted, the requesting client messages first, and the users can message each other -users must take turns sending messages, max size 200 characters (199 plus null terminator) -to end the chat, either user sends an end of line character (backslash followed by zero): \0 -must be only character for that final message -after chat ends both users are returned to the menu

 option 3 will log a user out.
 The server deletes that user from the user record, and the directory is updated